-From broad sweeps of beach, overlooked by a tumble of sugar cube houses, to grand ancient ruins, and the vast, rolling dunes of the Sahara; Tunisia is a fusion of everything that makes North Africa enticing.
-It may be most famous as a summer beach break destination but there's something for everyone here.
+From broad sweeps of beach overlooked by a tumble of sugar-cube houses, to grand ancient ruins and the vast, rolling dunes of the Sahara, Tunisia encapsulates everything that’s enticing about North Africa.

-Sit down at a street side cafe after the last notes of the muezzin's evening call to prayer have faded.
-Then sink into a hypnotic stupor of apple-scented shisha smoking while old men slam tiles onto the surrounding tables in a clatter of competitive domino playing.
-Get scrubbed, rubbed and steamed until your skin is smooth and pink, upon a marble slab, under the tiled domes of a centuries-old hammam.
-Haggle your heart out with the craft vendors in the souks, consuming dozens of tiny glasses of mint tea while you barter for the best price.
-The age-old customs and traditions of Tunisian life are still alive and well for those who wish to look for them.
+But Tunisia is so much more than a seaside destination.
+You’ll realise as much sitting down at a café after the last notes of the call to prayer have faded.
+Or puffing on apple-scented shisha as you watch old men play dominos.
+Otherwise, get scrubbed and steamed on a marble slab under the tiled domes of a hammam.
+Or haggle in the souks, sipping glasses of mint tea while you barter for the best price.
+Suffice to say the age-old traditions of Tunisian life are still alive and well.